niklasax/Beer_Analytics/README.md

 * **American Brown Ale and American Porter seems to be are almost identical with relatively low IBU and wide range in acohol.
 * **American Pale Ale tends to be a soft beer.

-Therefore, there is no a clear correlation between ABV & IBU and a style.
+Therefore, there is no clear correlation between ABV & IBU and a style.
 So, the simple scale is not available to clearly distinguish beer styles.

 ### 3.)
 Result Interpretation and Data Visualization